 Addthis Share Tools

-Smithsonian Gardens enriches the Smithsonian experience through exceptional gardens, horticultural exhibits, collections and education.
-Established in 1972 to maintain the museum grounds, Smithsonian Gardens extends the museum experience in a public garden setting, inspiring visitors with innovative displays and educating them about horticulture, plants, the natural environment and artistic design.
+Smithsonian Gardens enriches the Smithsonian experience through exceptional gardens, horticultural exhibits, collections and educational programming.
+Established in 1972 to maintain the museum grounds, Smithsonian Gardens extends the museum experience in a public garden setting, engaging and inspiring visitors with innovative displays and educating them about horticulture, plants, the natural environment and artistic design.

 In addition to maintaining more than 180 acres of gardens, landscapes and grounds, Smithsonian Gardens operates a 64,000-square-foot off-site greenhouse facility where thousands of annual and perennial plants for the Smithsonian gardens are grown.